Enactment March 30, 2012

 Major revisions: The author should address the comments from the reviewers and make the appropriate corrections for review by the three reviewers.

-Rejection: When one out of the three reviewers rejects the manuscript, the final decision is made by the editorial committee.
+Rejection: When one out of the two reviewers rejects the manuscript, the final decision is made by the editorial committee.

 Consultation: Review of the manuscript will be done through consultation to subcommittees and subspecialties.